shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/multi-ad-request-for-ios.md

 ## Overview

-This page has instructions and code samples for initiating and configuring a `ANMultiAdRequest`. `ANMultiAdRequest` enables the user to use a single universal tag (UTv3) request to initiate multiple auctions, the results of which are returned in a single server response.
+This article provides instructions and code samples for initiating and configuring a multi ad request (`ANMultiAdRequest`). `ANMultiAdRequest` enables you to use a single universal tag (UTv3) request to initiate multiple auctions, the results of which are returned in a single server response.

 `ANMultiAdRequest`, like an `AdUnit`, implements a subset of `ANAdProtocol`.
 This enables a `ANMultiAdRequest` to adopt the type and behavior of different `AdUnits` ([banner](./show-banners-on-ios.md), [native](./show-banner-native-on-ios.md), [video](./show-instream-video-ads-on-ios.md), etc.) using the same specifications of each `AdUnit` type.
 Custom keywords can be assigned to a `ANMultiAdRequest` and will be inherited by the contained `AdUnits`.